-Since the ACA (also called Obamacare) was implemented in 2013, South Carolina’s uninsured rate has declined nearly every year.
-The number of uninsured residents dropped from 15% in 2013 to 10% by 2017.
-This decrease resulted in more than 253,000 residents with health insurance.
-The uninsured rate rose to 11% in 2017 but fell back down to 10% as of 2018.1
+Since the ACA (also called Obamacare) was implemented in 2013, South Carolina’s uninsured rate declined most years through 2019.
+The number of uninsured residents dropped from 15% in 2013 to almost 11% in 2019.
+The lowest percentage of the population was uninsured in 2016, just under 10%.2

 South Carolina’s growth in insured residents occurred although the state did not expand its Medicaid program.
 Under the ACA, states can expand Medicaid to childless adults who earn up to 138% of the federal poverty level (FPL).
-As of October 2019, South Carolina has 124,000 uninsured residents who would otherwise qualify it had implemented Medicaid.2
+As of October 2019, South Carolina had 124,000 uninsured residents who would otherwise have qualified had the state expanded Medicaid.3

 South Carolina Health Insurance Marketplace

-But if you have a qualifying life event, such as marriage or birth of a child, you can buy a plan outside of the OEP.
-The next open enrollment for plans effective January 1, 2021, starts on November 1, 2020.
+As a rule, if you have a qualifying life event, such as marriage or birth of a child, you can buy a plan outside of the OEP.

 Health Insurance Companies in South Carolina